 - Veggie spears: Sliced bell peppers, carrots, cherry tomatoes, or cucumber slices are refreshing and taste great with a dip like guacamole.

-- Hard-boiled eggs: provide a perfect protein boost, but have a really unfortunate smell, so be forewarned if you open one at school.
+- Hard-boiled eggs: They provide a perfect protein boost, but have a really unfortunate smell, so be forewarned if you open one at school.

-- Popcorn: crunchy and delicious.
-Pop a small
+- Popcorn: Crunchy and delicious.
+Pop a small.

-- Nuts: cashews, walnuts, almonds, Brazil nuts, etc. provide a healthy, filling dose of protein and fat that’s great for growing kids.
+- Nuts: Cashews, walnuts, almonds, Brazil nuts, etc. provide a healthy, filling dose of protein and fat that’s great for growing kids.

 - Note on Nuts: Many schoolchildren have nut allergies, so you might not be able to bring them to school.
 Several classes are “nut-free zones” as a precaution, so if that’s the case, save nuts for home.

 - For an added boost, combine a fruit/veggie type of snack with a protein or fat so they stay fuller longer.
 So try dipping carrots in hummus.
-Eat celery with filled with peanut butter.
+Eat celery filled with peanut butter.
 Add either hummus or peanut butter to a rice cake . . . you get the drift!

-Safe School Transportation
+4. Encourage Safe School Transportation